sambalsam007/ft_philosophers/threads/index.md

  blocking other visitors.
 - with multi-threading:
  Each visitor / HTTP request is handled by a seperate thread, simulataneously.
  So multiple visitors can access the web server at the same time.
 3. used to optimize performance in general
  When u have multiple CPU cores, different threads can run on different CPU cores at the same time.
 ## Code
+1. testing
+2. some
+- things
+3. lets see
 ## Edge Cases